simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 <h3 id="filtering">Business object filtering</h3>

-If you have a business object with dynamic filtering rules (e.g. implemented in the `postLoad` hook based on rules on user's responsibilities and/or business obejct instance name), you **should** set `1=2` as default static filtering rule.
+If you have a business object with dynamic filtering rules (e.g. implemented in the `postLoad` hook based on rules on user's responsibilities and/or business object instance name), you **should** set `1=2` as default static filtering rule.
 As a metter of fact, if for any reason you code is not working well it will result in giving no access to any data instead of giving access to all data.